-There are six steps to qualifying an initiative Charter Amendment for the San Francisco ballot:
+There are six steps to qualifying an initiative ordinance or declaration of policy for the San Francisco ballot:

-- 1. Write the Charter Amendment.
-The initiative proponent writes the text of the proposed Charter Amendment.
+- 1. Write the ordinance or declaration of policy.
+The text of the proposed ordinance or declaration of policy must be submitted by the initiative's proponent.
 The Department of Elections strongly advises that the proponent consult with an attorney in writing the proposed measure. - 2.
 Submit required materials to the Department of Elections.
 The initiative proponent submits the following materials to the Department of Elections: - a.
 The full text of the proposed measure; - b.
-A Notice of Intent to Circulate an Initiative Petition signed by at least one, but not more than three proponent(s), and which may, but need not, include a written statement of up to 500 words stating the reasons for the proposed measure (see Attachment 2; CAEC §§ 9202, 9256); and - c.
-A request that the City Attorney prepare a ballot title and summary of the proposed measure (see Attachment 1; CAEC §§ 9203, 9256) This request must include the proponent's mailing address (CAEC §§ 9203, 9256) - d.
+A Notice of Intent to Circulate an Initiative Petition signed by at least one, but not more than three, proponent(s), and which may, but need not, include a written statement of up to 500 words stating the reasons for the proposed measure (see Attachment 2; CAEC § 9202); and - c.
+A request that the City Attorney prepare a ballot title and summary of the proposed measure (see Attachment 1; CAEC § 9203).
+This request must include the proponent's mailing address.
+(CAEC § 9203) - d.
 At the time the request for title and summary is submitted, the proponent(s) must also execute and submit a signed statement that reads as follows (see Attachment 3; CAEC § 9608):

-(Section 18650 of the Elecsignatures on an initiative qualification of the propose dge that it is a misdemeanor of tions Code) to knowingly or will petition to be used for any pured measure for the ballot.
-I certify the signatures for this initiative Ilfully allow the pose other than fy that I will not any purpose other than qua lification of the measure for the ballot.
-(Signature of Proponent) Dated this day of , 20
+I, , acknowledge that it is a misdemeanor under state law (Section 18650 of the Elections Code) to knowingly or willfully allow the signatures on an initiative petition to be used for any purpose other than qualification of the proposed measure for the ballot.
+I certify that I will not knowingly or willfully allow the signatures for this initiative to be used for any purpose other than qualification of the measure for the ballot.

+(Signature of Proponent)

+Dated this day of , 20

-This statement shall be kept on file at the Department of Elections for not less than eight months after the certification of the results of the election for which the petition qualified, or if the measure did not qualify, eight months after the deadline for submission of the petition to elections officials.
+This statement shall be kept on file at the Department of Elections for not less than eight months after the certification of the results of the election for which the petition qualified or, if the measure did not qualify, eight months after the deadline for submission of the petition to elections officials.